renatof25/zumopi_telemetry_system/README.md

 # zumopi_telemetry_system
-A telemetry system for the ZumoPi robot of autonomous systems lab - Tel Aviv University
+A telemetry system for the ZumoPi robot of Autonomous Systems Lab - Tel Aviv University

 Follow **Instalation_Workflow.pdf** to setup the system on both ZumoPi robot and the remote control station.